WWL (AM): Loyola University

+Frequency changes

-In mid-1923, the station was reassigned to 1070 kHz, which was changed to 1090 kHz in early 1925, and to 1220 kHz in late 1927.
-On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, WWL was assigned to 850 kHz, on a sharetime basis with KWKH in Shreveport.
+In mid-1923, the station was reassigned to 1070 kHz.
+That was changed to 1090 kHz in early 1925.
+It switched to 1220 kHz in late 1927.
+On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, WWL was assigned to 850 kHz, on a shared basis with KWKH in Shreveport.
 As part of the equal distribution standards mandated by the Davis Amendment, each of five regions had been allocated eight high-powered "clear channel" frequencies, which were granted dominant and widespread nighttime coverage.
 850 kHz was one of the frequencies assigned to "Region 3", consisting of states in the southeastern United States.
 WWL's power was increased to 5,000 watts on March 31, 1929, following the installation of a new transmitter in Bobet Hall.

-In 1929 the decision was made for WWL to include commercial operations, with the station profits providing an endowment for the university.
-Loyola University is affiliated with and run by Catholic priests belonging to the Society of Jesus, commonly known as "Jesuits".
+In 1929, Loyola University decided that WWL would include commercial operations, with the station profits providing an endowment for the university.
+Loyola is owned and operated by Catholic priests belonging to the Society of Jesus, commonly known as "Jesuits".
 There was concern that commercial operation might violate both Catholic and Jesuit prohibitions on priests operating businesses.
 However, a decision was made that the station's non-religious programming and advertising had an existing analogy in church-run efforts, such as publications, which had content that included advertising.
 In addition, a separate holding company, WWL Development, was formed to run the station, with the provision its profits would be transferred to Loyola.

 In 1932, the station upgraded to 10,000 watts, with new studios in the Roosevelt Hotel.
 In 1934, WWL's contentious application to gain fulltime use of 850 kHz was granted, which resulted in its timeshare partner, KWKH, being moved to 1100 kHz.
 WWL's attainment of fulltime operations made the station attractive to the national radio networks, and it began an affiliation with the CBS Radio Network on November 1, 1935, which had been previously held by WDSU.
 This also greatly increased the profits being transferred to the university.

+50,000 watts

 On November 30, 1938, WWL formally dedicated a power increase to 50,000 watts.
-On March 29, 1941, with the implementation of the North American Regional Broadcasting Agreement, stations on 850 kHz, including WWL, moved to 870 kHz.
-In the 1940s, 1950s, and 1960s, the station was famous for the live broadcasts of local Dixieland jazz bands, including such notables as Papa Celestin, Sharkey Bonano, Irving Fazola, Tony Almarico, and Lizzie Miles.
+On March 29, 1941, with the implementation of the North American Regional Broadcasting Agreement (NARBA), stations on 850 kHz, including WWL, moved to 870 kHz.

+In the 1940s, 1950s, and 1960s, the station was famous for the live broadcasts of local Dixieland jazz bands.
+Some jazz performers heard on WWL included Louis Armstrong, Papa Celestin, Sharkey Bonano, Irving Fazola, Tony Almarico, and Lizzie Miles.